alan-turing-institute/asg-research-communications/README.md

 ## Outputs from this project

-In this project, we are producing a series of communication outputs, including community reports and briefing notes.
+In this project, we are providing links to a series of communication outputs.
-These address key issues for policy-makers and other stakeholders on the future of AI in science and government.
+These address key issues for researchers, policy-makers and other stakeholders on the future of AI in science and government.
-The documents are being co-created by all members of the ASG community and shared openly for further development and reuse.
+All documents are being co-created and shared openly for further development and reuse.

 One of the primary outcomes are a series of White Papers, which will offer an opportunity for ASG as a programme to reflect on: